devguides-io/devguides-2016/docs/redux/reducers.md

 Immutability
 ============

-Never modify objects!
+Never modify the state!
 That's the Redux way of doing things.
 This is called *immutability*, in other words, never having to mutate.

 ```js
 function reducer (state, action) { //-